 If white American feminist theory need not deal with the differences between us, and the resulting difference in our oppressions, then how do you deal with the fact that the women who clean your houses and tend your children while you attend conferences on feminist theory are, for the most part, poor women and women of Color?
 What is the theory behind racist and feminism?

 “The Master’s Tools” is a multilayered critique of White Feminism.
 Lorde begins with the New York University for the Humanities:

 Here Lorde takes issue with how White feminists reinforce inequality even when they are attempting to challenge oppression.
-Failure to adequately represent Non-Whites in the academy does not alter the status quo.
+Failure to adequately represent Non-White people in the academy does not alter the status quo.

 And what does it mean in personal and political terms when even the two Black women who did present here were literally found at the last hour?
 What does it mean when the tools of a racist patriarchy are used to examine the fruits of that same patriarchy?
 It means that only the most narrow parameters of change are possible and allowable.

 The results of this year’s presidential election are enough to confirm that White women put Whiteness ahead of issues that affect all women.
-Thus, the failure of the Master’s tools to dismantle the Master’s house directly reference that White women help to maintain White male patriarchy.
+Thus, the failure of the Master’s tools to dismantle the Master’s house directly references that White women help to maintain white male patriarchy.